 The PLL achieves phase lock within 250 μs (verified by bit setting).
 It can be configured to use a clock from the IMO, MHzECO or DSI (external pin).
 The PLL clock source can be used until lock is complete and signaled with a lock bit.
 The lock signal can be routed through the DSI to generate an interrupt.
-Disable the PLL before entering low-power modes.
+Disable the PLL before entering low power modes.

-6.1.1.4 Internal Low-Speed Oscillator
+6.1.1.4 Internal Low Speed Oscillator

-The ILO provides clock frequencies for low-power consumption, including the watchdog timer, and sleep timer.
+The ILO provides clock frequencies for low power consumption, including the watchdog timer, and sleep timer.
 The ILO generates up to three different clocks: 1 kHz, 33 kHz, and 100 kHz.

-The 1-kHz clock (CLK1K) is typically used for a background 'heartbeat' timer.
-This clock inherently lends itself to low-power supervisory operations such as the watchdog timer and long sleep intervals using the central timewheel (CTW).
+The 1 kHz clock (CLK1K) is typically used for a background 'heartbeat' timer.
+This clock inherently lends itself to low power supervisory operations such as the watchdog timer and long sleep intervals using the central timewheel (CTW).

-The central timewheel is a 1-kHz, free running, 13-bit counter clocked by the ILO.
-The central timewheel is always enabled, except in hibernate mode and when the CPU is stopped during debug on chip mode.
-It can be used to generate periodic interrupts for timing purposes or to wake the system from a low-power mode.
+The central timewheel is a 1 kHz, free running, 13-bit counter clocked by the ILO.
+The central timewheel is always enabled except in hibernate mode and when the CPU is stopped during debug on chip mode.
+It can be used to generate periodic interrupts for timing purposes or to wake the system from a low power mode.
 Firmware can reset the central timewheel.

-Systems that require accurate timing should use the RTC capability instead of the central timewheel.
+The central timewheel can be programmed to wake the system periodically and optionally issue an interrupt.
+This enables flexible, periodic wakeups from low power modes or coarse timing applications.
+Systems that require accurate timing should use Real Time Clock capability instead of the central timewheel.

-The 100-kHz clock (CLK100K) works as a low-power system clock to run the CPU.
-It can also generate time intervals such as fast sleep intervals using the fast timewheel.
-The fast timewheel is a 100-kHz, 5-bit counter clocked by the ILO that can also be used to wake the system.
-The fast timewheel settings are programmable, and the counter automatically resets when the terminal count is reached.
-This enables flexible, periodic wakeups of the CPU at a higher rate than is allowed using the central timewheel.
-The fast timewheel can generate an optional interrupt each time the terminal count is reached.
+The 100-kHz clock (CLK100K) can be used as a low power system clock to run the CPU.
+It can also generate time intervals using the fast timewheel.

+The fast timewheel is a 5-bit counter, clocked by the 100-kHz clock.
+It features programmable settings and automatically resets when the terminal count is reached.
+An optional interrupt can be generated each time the terminal count is reached.
+This enables flexible, periodic interrupts of the CPU at a higher rate than is allowed using the central timewheel.

-The 33-kHz clock (CLK33K) comes from a divide-by-3 operation on CLK100K.
-This output can be used as a reduced accuracy version of the 32.768-kHz ECO clock with no need for a crystal.
+The 33 kHz clock (CLK33K) comes from a divide-by-3 operation on CLK100K.
+This output can be used as a reduced accuracy version of the 32.768 kHz ECO clock with no need for a crystal.